Tourist Information and Koh Chang FAQs

 For those arriving into Thailand across land borders from neighbouring countries, you will be issued a visa exemption stamp for 30 or 15 days depending on nationality.

-If you’re looking to extend your visa or have other quires while on Koh Chang, you will find the nearest immigration office on Laem Ngop on the mainland.
-It is situated in the centre of the town and can be contacted on 039-597-261.
+If you’re looking to extend your visa or have other queries while on Koh Chang, you will find the nearest immigration office in Klong Yai, near the Cambodian border.
+It is situated just out of the town center. ( There is a small Immigration office on Koh Chang but this cannot extend visas or give re-entry permits etc. ) The location of the Klong Yai office is shown on tratimmigration.com

 Healthcare & Vaccinations